 Axogen, Inc Reports 2022 Fourth Quarter and Full-Year Financial Results

-/EIN News/ -- ALACHUA, Fla. and TAMPA, Fla., March 14, 2023 (GLOBE NEWSWIRE) -- Axogen, Inc. (NASDAQ: AXGN), a global leader in developing and marketing innovative surgical solutions for peripheral nerve injuries, today reported financial results and business highlights for the fourth quarter and full year ended December 31, 2022.
+ALACHUA, Fla. and TAMPA, Fla., March 14, 2023 (GLOBE NEWSWIRE) -- Axogen, Inc. AXGN, a global leader in developing and marketing innovative surgical solutions for peripheral nerve injuries, today reported financial results and business highlights for the fourth quarter and full year ended December 31, 2022.

 Fourth Quarter 2022 Financial Results and Business Highlights